DannyS-stack/DannyS-stack/README.md

 💫 I decided to sign up for the Codaisseur bootcamp where they teach you how to become a full stack developer in just 11 weeks.The following months where challenging but a challenge was exactly what I was looking for and my coding skills where growing at a very fast pace.

-👀 Right now I am looking for a job that can challenge me to keep learning at a high pace.
+👀 Right now I am at Weborama as a Front-End Developer.